 Can I visit another country and then return the car to Italy?
 In most cases, travel to other countries is permitted, though it depends on the vehicle you're driving and the country that you'll be visiting.
-Check with Auto Europe Australia for further details.
+Check with Auto Europe New Zealand for further details.
 Can I collect my rental car in Italy and drop it off in another European country?
 Yes, but be aware that an international one way fee will be charged upon collection.
-This is dependant on the country and the distance from the collection point.
-Auto Europe Australia will advise of any international one way fees at the time of booking.
-Since cars cannot be taken into Venice, where is the best place to pick up, drop off or park my rental car when I visit?
-Auto Europe Australia has car hire depots in Venice's Piazzale Roma, which is opposite the ferry terminal that will take you into Venice.
+This is dependent on the country and the distance from the collection point.
+Auto Europe New Zealand will advise of any international one way fees at the time of booking.
+Cars cannot be taken into Venice, so where is the best place to pick up, drop off or park my rental car?
+Auto Europe New Zealand has car hire depots in Venice's Piazzale Roma, which is opposite the ferry terminal that will take you into Venice.
 Piazza Roma has a city owned parking station where you can safely leave your car.
 Can I drive my rental vehicle in Cinque Terre?